Greenleaf State Park: Cabins

 The lake cabins and other facilities at Greenleaf State Park were built in the 1930s by the CCC, WPA and German prisoners-of-war (POWs).
 The original buildings, constructed of native stone, remain a lasting and beautiful tribute to the skill of those who built them.
 Originally, the park had 14 one-bedroom cabins approximately 350 sqft in size that included bathrooms, kitchens, heating and air-conditioning, dishes, linens, and satellite TV.
 Some even included a fireplace.

 Added in 1994, Cabin 15, or "Cabin on the Lake" was designed to meet the challenges of campers with physical disabilities.
 Donated by Telephone Pioneers of America, a national organization of active and retired Southwestern Bell employees, the $90,000 campsite was, at that time, one of three handicap accessible cabins in the nation.

 Campground

 The park features recreational vehicle (RV) campgrounds, with a total of 158 campsites, classified as "Full Modern (21), Semi-modern (79) and Primitive tent sites.
 The principal differences are that 8 Modern sites have 50-amp electric service hookups and 13 Modern sites have 20-amp hookups.
 Semi-modern sites include 17 50-amp hookups and 62 30-amp hookups.
 The Primitive tent campsites have no electric or water hookups.
 All of these sites share use of a community building, pavilion, enclosed shelter, outdoor shelter, seasonal fast food grill, 18-hole miniature golf course and laundry center.
-Guests will also enjoy the swimming pool, swim beach, heated fishing dock, amphitheater, nature center, playgrounds, hiking trails, horseshoes, volleyball courts and basketball courts.
+Guests will also enjoy the splash pad, mini golf course, swim beach, heated fishing dock, amphitheater, nature center, playgrounds, hiking trails, horseshoes, volleyball courts and basketball courts.